 Easter Basket Recycled Berry Box Craft

-This is a simple and inexpensive Easter basket for kids to make.
+This simple and inexpensive Easter basket is fun for kids to make.
 Start with a berry box and finish with a beautiful basket to hold your colorful Easter eggs.

 This post contains affiliate links.
 See our full disclosure.

 Berry boxes are easy to up-cycle for Easter baskets.
-The only supplies you need are a berry box and some ribbon.
-Decorations can be added personalize the baskets.
+The only supplies you need are a berry box and some pretty craft supplies.

 Instructions for berry box basket

-1. Lace ribbon through the slits in the side of the berry box.
+1. Lace ribbon through the openings in the sides of the berry box.